nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team2.md

 For some Geelong fans the pain of the near misses and the nagging feeling that premierships have been "left on the table" is hard to take.
 At the same time, by just about any statistical measure other than premierships, Geelong have been the best-performed team since 1990.
 And most other teams, except Brisbane and Hawthorn, would probably take Geelong's record if they could.
 When you think about it like this, being an unhappy Geelong supporter in 2026 would seem like extreme ingratitude.

-What about the haters?
-It's fair to point out that Geelong's win rate is affected by our home-ground advantage.
-But it doesn't explain all of it.
-Supporters of Hawthorn, Brisbane, Richmond and West Coast might say to themselves, "We beat them when it matters"; others might clutch at conspiracy theories.
+What about the haters.
+Its fair to point out that Geelong's win rate is affected by our home ground advantage.
+But it doesnt explain all of it.
+Supporters of Hawthon, Brisbane, Richmond and West Coast might might say to themselves "we beat them when it mattered", others might clutch to consipracry theories.
 But the truth is probably more mundane: a stable off-field environment, a good recruiter and a couple of bad days in September.